cristianrcv/pycompss-autoparallel/README.md

 coarse-grained parallelism and data locality simultaneously.
 The core transformation framework mainly works by finding affine transformations for efficient tiling.
 OpenMP parallel code for multicores can be automatically generated from sequential C program sections.
-Outer (communication-free), inner, or pipelined parallelization is achieved purely with OpenMP parallel for pragrams.
+The outer (communication-free), inner, or pipelined parallelization is achieved purely with OpenMP parallel for pragmas.

 ### Included Dependencies inside PyCOMPSs